Imagine making your own Valentine Countdown Calendar for your favorite little Valentine!

-Compared to the traditional 24 day Christmas Advent Calendar, the Valentine version is much shorter.
-You can start the countdown on February 1st, for example, or you can make it even shorter if that works better for you... there really are no rules for this one!
-This can allow for more crafting time and less overwhelm...
-And of course, it's a great excuse to get out the sparkles and the hearts!
+Plus, compared to the traditional 24 day Christmas Advent Calendar, the Valentine version is much shorter.
+You can start the countdown on February 1st, for example, or you can make it even shorter if that works better for you.

 You will need: Printer, paper, ribbon, stickers, pencil, glue stick, scissors, 1/8" and 1/4" hole punch, heavy duty glue or mounting squares, poster board.*